- For Intended Parents

 The cost of your IVF cycle should cover:

-Some clinics offer IVF packages with unlimited egg retrievals and transfers to ensure that you’ll leave the hospital with a baby for one set cost, no matter what.
+If using both an egg donor and a surrogate, some clinics offer third-party IVF packages with unlimited egg retrievals and transfers* to ensure that you’ll leave the hospital with a baby for one set cost, no matter what.

 When selecting a fertility clinic, look for a comprehensive package that bundles multiple egg retrievals and transfers to lower your overall financial risk.
 As intended parents using third-party fertility services, it’s important to provide yourself with financial assurances and make sure that you’re still on track for your dreams, even if something goes wrong.
 Using IVF with your surrogate can still take multiple retrievals and transfers, and giving yourself the opportunity for multiple attempts will best ensure your success.